arunprasath42/kubernetes-opentelemetry-implementation/README.md

 ## Collector Configuration

-The collector is configured with:
+The collector configuration includes:
 - OTLP receiver (gRPC and HTTP)
 - Batch processor
-- Logging exporter (for POC visibility)
+- Logging exporter (used for POC visibility)

-This setup is intentionally minimal and easy to understand.
+The configuration is intentionally minimal and easy to extend.

 ---